-Figure S2 Proposed division of the Dutch Coast (south) wind farm zone
+Figure S2 Proposed division of the HKZWFZ.

-Firstly, the procedure for the two sites beyond 12 NM will be initiated (site I and II in figure 3.1).
-If the National Structural Vision for Offshore Wind Energy - Dutch Coast supplement is established as intended, the procedure for the two sites partially lying within 12 NM (site III and IV) will be initiated.
-In order to connect the sites in twos to the TenneT offshore platforms over time, they must be positioned close together.
-The combinations of wind farm sites I and II and wind farm sites III and IV are therefore the most obvious.
+Firstly, the procedure for the two sites beyond 12 NM will be initiated (site I and II in figure S2).
+In order to connect the sites in pairs to the TenneT offshore platforms, they must be positioned in close proximity.
+Toghether with the asynchronous designating of the wind farm are, the combinations of wind farm sites I and II and wind farm sites III and IV are therefore the most obvious.